 4,200 gallons of fluoridation chemical, fluorosilicic acid, spilled out of a tank at the water treatment plant during transfer from a tanker truck to a storage container.

 2019 – Sandy, Utah

 A snowstorm led to a fluoridation overfeed that resulted in high fluoride concentrations dissolving piping leading to elevated levels of manganese, aluminum, iron, arsenic, copper, & lead.
-Babies & pregnant women among those sickened as reported in news which estimates 3k homes and several schools affected.
+Babies & pregnant women among the 239 victims sickened as reported in news which estimates 3k homes and several schools affected.
 Slow city response.